Re-Brain/CS50Web-Commerce/README.md

 # Project 2 - Commerce

-This is my third project in my CS50’s Web Programming with Python and JavaScript course that I taken.
+&nbsp;&nbsp;&nbsp;&nbsp;This is my third project in my CS50’s Web Programming with Python and JavaScript course that I taken.
 In this project, I have to design an eBay-like e-commerce auction site that will allow users to post auction listings, place blids on listings, comment on thos lestings, and add listings to a "watchlist."

 ## Specification